Staphylococcus/federal-eu-constitution/TITLE_1_CH_1.md

 The death penalty shall be abolished, no individual shall be subjected to capital punishment under any circumstances; life imprisonment with the possibility of parole after twenty years or less constitutes the maximum penalty for criminal offenses, in accordance with the principles of human dignity and justice defined in Article VIII.

 ### Article XV.
+No government body, actor, official, or private entity shall discriminate against citizens of other states in favor of its own citizens with respect to basic privileges, freedoms and immunities.
+These privileges, freedoms and immunities include the protection of the government, the enjoyment of life and liberty, the right of a citizen of one state to pass through or reside in another state for commercial, agricultural, professional or other purposes, to claim the benefit of habeas corpus, to institute and prosecute legal proceedings in the courts of the state, to own, hold and dispose of property and to be exempt from taxes or duties higher than those paid by other citizens of the state.

 All foreigners legally present in the country enjoy the protection of the law in respect of their person and property.

 ### Article XVI.
-No one may be extradited except by virtue of a duly ratified international convention.
+No one shall be extradited except by virtue of a duly ratified international convention.

 ### Article XVII.
-Under no circumstances may a political refugee legally entitled to asylum be handed over or extradited.
+No government body or actor shall impose any special taxes on emigration from a State or from the Federation, but unrealized gains may be considered realized for tax purposes if the asset is also emigrating.

 ### Article XVIII.
 Children shall be protected from all forms of violence, abuse, neglect, exploitation, and harmful practices.
 Governments at all levels shall take effective measures to prevent child labor, trafficking, and any other forms of exploitation that may harm a child’s physical or mental well-being.